-We love our Class Trips because we get the chance to travel to nice places, spend extended time bonding with our grade , and of course getting away from school for a while.
-8th graders take an overnight trip that features a hike up Mt.
+We love our Class Trips because we get the chance to travel to nice places, spend extended time bonding with our grade, and of course getting away from school for a while.
+Eighth graders take an overnight trip that features a hike up Mt.
 Monadnock.
-9th graders travel to the Farm School where they actually do much of the work of the farm.
-Slightly gross at times but still cool!
+Ninth graders travel to the Farm School in Athol, MA where they actually do much of the work on the farm.
 Juniors take a four-day trip to New Hampshire where they do rock climbing, boating, team-building, and nightly campfires that can include some really questionable singing!
 On the last day, they again climb Mt.
 Monadnock, returning to encounter a challenge they first met in 8th grade but now as more mature, resilient beings!
+Senior show what they've learned by teaching a subject they are passionate about on Senior Teaching Day and then take time together affirming one another and bonding as a class at Peer Reference Day.
+Seventh graders explore area watersheds with their science teachers andthen create beautiful silkscreens of a watershed from around the world.

 In January, the Student Council takes the lead as all of us help put on Gala, a fundraiser that supports a different charity every year.
 Throughout the school there are fun things to do for all ages--casino games, a silent auction, live music, a swing dancing competition, and of course delicious food.
 Everyone dresses up and parents and siblings are always welcome.